lee741/Portfolio-lee/README.md

 This is my personal portfolio website, designed to highlight my professional skills, projects, and achievements.
 It includes:

 - **About Me**: A brief introduction to who I am and my professional background.
-- **Projects**: A showcase of my previous work, including links and descriptions of each project.
+- **Activities**: A showcase of my previous work, including links and descriptions of each project.
 - **Skills**: A list of the technical skills I possess.
 - **Contact**: A form or contact information to reach out for potential collaborations, jobs, or inquiries.